aviadhaham/cloudcate/README.md

 # CloudCate

-Welcome to CloudCate! 🚀 This handy tool tackles the headache of searching for AWS resources across multiple accounts.
+Welcome to CloudCate!
+This handy tool tackles the headache of searching for AWS resources across multiple accounts.
 Ever found yourself juggling between AWS accounts to track down resources?
-CloudCate is here to make your life easier by consolidating searches for various AWS resources into one simple, user-friendly interface.
+CloudCate makes your life easier by consolidating searches for various AWS resources into one simple, user-friendly interface.

 ## What You Can Search